 7. Based on steps 5 and 6, draw a conclusion about H0

 These Statistics interview questions cover the basic ground of Statistics and make it easier for the students and professionals to clarify their fundamentals on this subject.
-For some of the industry-leading online courses on Statistics, You can easily fill these gaps by signing up for free certificate courses that target these specific areas.
+For some of the industry-leading online courses on Statistics, You can easily fill these gaps by signing up for free courses that target these specific areas.
 These courses allow you to brush up on weaker areas before your interview, making sure you can confidently tackle any question thrown at you.